unfoldcollective/sensorium.is/user/pages/05.news/educational-space/item.en.md

     twig: true
 ---

-For this 5th edition (12 - 14 June 2020 in Bratislava, Slovakia), we have a special focus on creating a space that brings innovation, arts, creative industries and experimental technology to all types of audiences from the hands of research groups, startups, artists, makers and entrepreneurs.
+For this 5th edition, we have a special focus on creating a space that brings innovation, arts, creative industries and experimental technology to all types of audiences from the hands of research groups, startups, artists, makers and entrepreneurs.

 The Educational Space aims to become a place of encounter for those involved in the future of education: research labs, groups and projects that work at the intersection of **arts, innovation, technology and creative industries** from all countries of Europe and other continents.